 - Professional negligence and regulation especially disputes involving construction, financial and legal professionals.

 - Media and entertainment with an emphasis on the film and music industry.

 Marion has extensive experience in international arbitrations and is a Fellow of the Chartered Institute of Arbitrators.
 She is a persuasive advocate and has appeared before a range of Tribunals, including under the Rules of the ICC, KLRCA, LCIA, LMAA and the UNCITRAL Arbitration Rules in a range of jurisdictions in Europe and Asia.
-Marion takes office on 1 January 2017 as a Trustee of the Chartered Institute of Arbitrators.
+Marion is also a Trustee of the Chartered Institute of Arbitrators.